fleetwoodmac/FUSEless-Mount-macOS/README.md

 # Closing Notes
 This was the most straightforward way I could come up with to achieve what I wanted with on macOS.
 This was inspired by this [post](https://forum.restic.net/t/restic-mount-on-osx-and-windows-in-2021/4487/3).
 Things that could be done to improve this include setting up a BASH script to do much of the setup autimatically, or some of the alternatives/tweaks listed below.
-- This could potentially be even lighter-weight if you are more comfortable doing everything without a GUI.
-Skip the LXQt stuff by removing the provision section from the template and do everything from CLI.
-You just lose the ability to fully preview the content of files within a backup without first copying to the host machine.
 - [Macpine](https://github.com/beringresearch/macpine), [OrbStack](https://orbstack.dev), and [Tart](https://tart.run) may be viable alternatives to Lima incase it is giving you a headache.
 Further, if you would be okay using Ubuntu specificially instead of Alpine, [Multipass](https://multipass.run) is an extremely easy way to get Ubuntu VMs running.
 It does not support VirtioFS yet, but I think they are actively working on implementing this and support Apple's Virtualization.framework instead of QEMU.
-See [DeprecatedMethods](DeprecatedMethods.md).
+See [UbuntuDeprecatedMethods](UbuntuDeprecatedMethods.md).
 - Docker using bind mounts(?) may be another way to achieve this.
 See [restic](https://forum.restic.net/t/cannot-mount-on-macos-with-macfuse-4-x/3338/5).
 Could be adapted for Borg by someone motivated.